-We had an amazing time exploring different reefs.
+Although it may not be the best place to dive the Great Barrier Reef, we had an amazing time exploring the different reefs near Cairns.
 The variety of fish, corals and reef formations is stunning.
 From nudibranch to sharks, from turtles to clownfish, we saw each time a full spectrum of marine life as we navigated around the bommies, the canyons and the big walls of corals.

 Here are some tips and feedback to help you plan your diving trip to the Great Barrier Reef:

-1. How to choose your cruise to dive on the Great Barrier Reef
+1. How to choose your cruise to dive the Great Barrier Reef

 It can be overwhelming to see all the different cruises leaving Cairns or Port Douglas to dive or snorkel the Great Barrier Reef.

 Choose the best reef for your trip to the Great Barrier Reef

 Most importantly, I recommend picking a cruise that will take you to the outer reef.
 As you go further from the coast, the water is clearer and the marine life more prominent.
 You will be closer to the deep ocean, with higher chances of spotting bigger species too!